GodfreyKanotunga/Capstone-Project-2026/README.md

-# Capstone--Project-2025
+# Capstone Project 2025

+## Overview
-Capstone research project developed in collaboration with faculty
+A capstone research project focused on data analysis and exploration, developed in collaboration with faculty.

+## Technologies Used
+- Python
+- SQL

+## Project Structure
+(To be updated as the project develops)

+## Goals
+(To be defined with professor)

+## Author
+Godfrey M Kanotunga

+## Acknowledgements
+Special thanks to Professor Boris Jukic for guidance and support.